• Nutrition

 Due to their unique position, recumbent bikes focus more on exercising the glutes and have more of an impact on the lower stomach muscles and less on your upper body.
 While workouts on recumbent bikes can be less intense, they’re ideal for anyone with low mobility, injuries, or pain.

-Indoor Cycling Bikes
+Indoor Exercise Bikes

 Smart Bikes

 Similar to indoor cycling bikes, smart bikes have a built-in screen that allows you to connect to cycling apps and programs.
-Usually, these bikes can automatically change the bike’s resistance according to the app workout.
+Usually, these bikes can automatically change the bike resistance according to the app workout.

 What to Look For When Choosing the Best Exercise Bike